 - the introduction of binding eco-social award criteria for nationwide procurement;

-- a new obligation of active disclosure of information, including public contracts from a certain threshold;
+- a new obligation of active disclosure of information, including public contracts above a certain threshold;

-- strengthening of public-public cooperation (e.g., in the IT sector and facility management), especially at the municipal level;
+- the strengthening of public–public cooperation (e.g., in the information technology sector and facility management), especially at the municipal level;

 - increased consideration of building information modelling in public procurement; and